mobify/pinny/README.md

 default: `$container` (lockup's container)

-Specify the container the pinny will be created within
+Specify the container Pinny will be created within

 ```js
 $('#myPinny').pinny({